ISCHEMIC STROKE / PREVENTION

 Intracranial flow and vasomotor reactivity (CVR)

-- the data indicate a higher risk of stroke in patients with impaired cerebral vasomotor reactivity (VMR or CVR) and impaired intracranial flow
+- data indicate a higher risk of stroke in patients with impaired cerebral vasomotor reactivity (VMR or CVR) and impaired intracranial flow

 [Gupta, 2012]